 Credo (God) is then defined as follows:

-Dcredo(God). redo(God) = {E1x (God), P1(God), P2(God), P3 (God)} R-set.
+Dcredo(God).
+Credo(God) = {E1x (God), P1(God), P2(God), P3 (God)} R-set.

 It may seem that definition D1’ of faith in God could be limited to faith in His existence and omnipotence, because from these two conditions it follows that He may have the properties P1 and P3.
 However, we should keep in mind that He possesses them.
 Thus, if we would like to limit the definiens of D1’ to x’s faith that E1x(God) and P2(God), then – in accordance with FD – we should also accept the axiom: